Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Standard rate Sunday rate

 A ten-mile journey on weekdays would cost £33.95 in Jersey compared with £23.90 in Lewes.
-On Sunday, the comparison would be £48.05 compared with £25.50.
-In addition in Jersey there could also be an additional booking fee.
+On Sunday, the comparison would be £48.05 compared to £24.60.
+In addition, in Jersey, there could also be an additional booking fee.

 None of this analysis is making a judgment on whether fares in Jersey are “too high”.
 Rather, it is making the point that fares in Jersey are higher than in the UK and that this is particularly noticeable to visitors to the Island and indeed to Jersey residents who frequently visit the UK.

-Jersey Lifts is a direct consequence of a regulatory system that restricts supply, thereby forcing up prices.
-The price of regulated cabs in Jersey is above the level that would apply in the absence of quantitative restrictions and in such circumstances an informal market naturally develops.
+Jersey Lifts is a consequence of a regulatory system that restricts supply.
+The price of regulated cabs in Jersey is above the level that would apply in the absence of quantitative restrictions and in such circumstances, an informal market naturally develops.
 It is the mirror image of what happens when prices for sporting or cultural events are set at below a market level, leading to an informal market at much higher prices.

-The requirement that drivers are permitted to affiliate only to one booking entity is a very unusual provision, rather like permitting hotels to use only one company for their marketing.
-In the UK many drivers affiliate to multiple operators.
+The requirement that drivers are permitted to affiliate only to one booking entity is an unusual provision, rather like permitting hotels to use only one company for their marketing.
+In the UK many drivers affiliate with multiple operators.

 Collaboration between taxi drivers, policy makers, and industry stakeholders can help to support decarbonisation and the adoption of technology within the taxicab sector.
 We recognise that taxi drivers can provide valuable insights and feedback on the challenges they face to develop solutions that meet their needs.